-- Have sanitizer easily available for guests, and/or provide each guest with a small bottle at their place setting, or in the picnic basket.
+- Have sanitiser easily available for guests, and provide each guest with a small bottle at their place or in the picnic basket.

-Before you embark on your wedding planning journey, ensure that you know the Government and/or local restrictions with regards to small weddings.
-These are constantly changing in line with pandemic developments, so keeping on top of these regulations is key to a successful event.
+Before you embark on your wedding planning journey, ensure you know the Government and local restrictions regarding small weddings.
+These are constantly changing in line with pandemic developments, so keeping on top of these regulations is critical to a successful event.

 Your wedding is one of the most significant days of your life, and pandemic or not, you want it to be perfect.
-The current situation is encouraging creativity in even the most mundane details, and this is leading to unique events that will never be forgotten.
+The current situation encourages creativity in even the most mundane details, leading to unique events that will never be forgotten.